 These recommendations are aimed at helping consumers get better tools and helping manufacturers provide better tools.
 Basic sets are big sellers, yet are fraught with problems.
 Consumers must make significant compromises, and/or buy tools piecemeal from multiple manufacturers to get an optimum set, and even then, some practical tools are simply not commercially available in an ideal form.
 Manufacturers are more concerned with sales than tool quality, but it only takes one manufacturer to make a truly outstanding set and corner the market.

 Flat wire turners are made by cutting and bending flat wire stock.
-Flat wire stock is also called strip stock, and is produced by flattening round wire or slitting sheet stock.
+Flat wire stock is also called strip stock, and is made by squashing round wire or slitting sheet stock.
 The turner handle is perpendicular to the keyway when inserted.
-Southern Specialties turners are typically bowed and warped because they do not use a good flat wire straightener prior to manufacturing, but they also have the most complete selection of flat wire turners on the market, with regards to useful blade width and thickness.
-Flat wire turners are cheaper than flat turners.
+A flat wire straightener should be used on the flat wire stock prior to manufacturing to prevent bowing and warping of the turners.
+Flat wire turners are cheaper to make than flat turners.
 Twisted turner handles reduce stiffness, and are not recommended.
 Six different blades with the same handle style are far more useful than six different handle length and twist styles with the same turner blade.

 Strips of flat wire stock should be sold for making custom turners, in .030", .040", and .050" thicknesses × .090" and .120" widths, with .105" widths optional.
 HK Porter 0690TN wire/cable cutters are the essential tool for cutting turner flat wire stock square and clean, and come with 1/4" wide jaws, which cut ToK turners to the standard length without measuring.
 Maun parallel smooth jaw pliers are the essential tool for bending turners without slipping or marring the finish, and come in various sizes, with or without spring loaded jaws.
 The version with 1/4" wide jaws is very convenient for self-measuring 1/4" blade bends.
 A ruler and digital calipers are essential for accurate measurements.